floschnell/flatcrawl-processors/README.md

 ## Development

-This project consists of three parts:
+This project consists of two parts:
-- **Firebase Realtime Database:** Stores found flats, users and their configured searches.
+- **Firebase Realtime Database:** Stores users and their configured searches.
-- **Crawling Scheduler:** A tool that can be setup on a local node with changing IP address.
-It has yet crawling implementations for different flat renting search engines.
-- **Telegram Processor:** Client application that will listen for changes on the realtime database.
+- **Telegram Processor:** Client application that will listen for new events on the queue.
 As soon as a new flat becomes available it will check all user searches and send out messages whenever matches have been found.

-Of those **only the crawler and telegram client are under source control**.
+Of those **only the telegram client is under source control**.
 However, if you setup a firebase account and create an empty database, it will then be filled automatically as soon as you run the crawling application.

 ### Setup
 If you want to run the whole infrastructure yourself, you will need to do the following things: